 Therefore, one needs to find a good balance between element size and polynomial degree.
 In practice, is the most widely used choice for .

 Finally, as both methods increase the number of dofs, the spacing between grid points decreases, which in turn necessitates a smaller time step due to the CFL condition.
-Note that even if the total number of dofs is the same for both cases in the example above, the location of the grid points is slightly different, which might have an effect on the time step.
+Note that even if the total number of dofs is the same for both cases in the example above, the location of the grid points is slightly different, which might have an effect on the stability limit of the time step.